smorin/vagrant-flow/README.md

 vagrant flow multiinit
 #Launch the boxes
 vagrant up
+#Or launch with digitalocean
+vagrant up --provider=digital_ocean
 ```

 Example multiinitconfig.yml file (for use with no optional command line arguments or by pointing to non-default file with -g option).
-The format of this yaml file MUST be followed, but can easily be expanded to include more of fewer machines
+The format and parameters of this yaml file MUST be followed, but can easily be expanded to include more of fewer machines
 ```
 ---
 :intnetName: neverwinterDP